 Investigators are also targeting schemes of compounding pharmacies to overbill federal agencies, as well as schemes to get more compounding prescriptions from physicians by providing financial incentives or kickbacks.

 Investigations of compounding pharmacies often spring from the False Claims Act.
 Violating that act via false or fraudulent claims can lead to a $5,000 to $10,000 civil penalty per claim and a sanction to pay back three times the amount of the damages to the federal government.

 Such violations can extend not only to compounding pharmacies themselves, but also to prescribing physicians, marketing representatives, sales reps, and others who promote compounding medications.
 However, about 75 percent of all healthcare fraud cases involve businesses such as compounding pharmacies, not individuals.

 Clearly, a compounding pharmacy fraud allegation should be taken very seriously.
 And that means quickly engaging an experienced healthcare fraud defense lawyer.

-If you reside in Houston, Harris County, Fort Bend County and Montgomery County, contact us today at the Neal Davis Law Firm for a free and confidential legal review of your case.
+If you reside in Houston, Harris County, Fort Bend County and Montgomery County, contact us today at the Neal Davis Law Firm for a confidential legal review of your case.
 Let us defend you against allegations of healthcare fraud or abuse.